shanhaiying/megua/doc/source/userguide.rst

 User Guide
 ==========

-MEGUA name is originally based the acronym for 'Mathematics Exercise Generator' and UA stand for University of Aveiro.
+MEGUA acronym stands for 'Mathematics Exercise Generator' and 'UA' stand for University of Aveiro (Portugal).

 It's a package for |sagemath|_ to create and edit a personal or group databases of parameterized exercise templates written in LaTeX_ typeset.
 The package is ready for command line use or Sage notebook use.

-Currently MEGUA operations are:
+Currently, MEGUA operations are:

 1. Open one or more local databases.
-2. Produce, edit and delete exercises.
+2. Produce, edit and delete exercises from it.
-3. Produce configurable PDF file from a list of exercises.
-4. Search for one or a group of exercises.
+3. Search for one or a group of exercises.
-5. Generate exercises based on existing templates with random entries or giving some entries.
+4. Produce a PDF document from a selected list of exercises (and the tex file).

 To create an exercise, elementary programming skills are needed. |sagemath|_ uses Python_ language with very little preparsing.
 Currently MEGUA uses LaTeX_ and you have here_ a collection of introductory level tutorials.